Small-town swot

 The supreme test-taking abilities enable the small-town swots to score high in the Chinese college entrance exam Gaokao and enter first-class universities, namely, the schools of the 985/211 Project.
 With a belief that they will soon rise to the fore and achieve high on a broader stage, they soon realize that the halo they once had in small towns fades in college.
 Compares to their classmates who grew up in cities, they are behind in mindset, a vision of how the world really works, social resources, and social skills.
 They feel socially isolated, lost and confused after breaking out of the test-taking mode and leaving the "straightforward environment" of school.
 They often encounter obstacles or setbacks in further education or job hunting and fall into anxiety and confusion of self-doubt.

 Origin

-The term " xiaozhenzuotijia (small-town swot)" first appeared in the group "Project 985 Waste Introduction Plan (985废物引进计划)" established in May 2020 in Douban.
-Group members share their similar disappointing experiences and sought resonance in the self-deprecating nickname "five (废物)", which is the homonym of "waste" in English.
-On the introduction page, the group states its purpose is to build a "university for fives: a new campus for the Project 985/211 graduates who dropped out of school or become unemployed, share failure stories and discuss how to get out of trouble".

-The earliest traceable post on Douban that mentioned small-town swot is titled "Majored in Biology, Chemical, Environmental, Material with bottom grades, let's talk about my future (生化环材专业垫底成绩，一起来想想去处)".
-The article was published on May 12, 2020.
-It mentioned that recently, many group members started to call themselves "small town swots".
-Currently, there are 729 posts in "985 Waste Introduction Plan" that mentioned the term "small-town swot".
-In the post "What is the way out for a small-town swot?
-Updated my thoughts on the social context (小镇做题家的出路是什么？更新了一下关于时代背景的想法)" posted on May 20, 2020, the poster summarized the discussions in the group and concluded that small-town swots mainly compose of students of two situations.
-The first group of small-town swots enters the majors with employment difficulties such as chemistry and material because they had limited information about an industry's prospects and long-term planning abilities; the second group of small-town swots studies in hot majors such as finance, but they cannot find a job in the field due to a lack of connections and resources.